10 Free Conflict Resolution Worksheets for Couples

-As a therapist, counselor, or coach, your main job is to help clients identify the situations that are troubling them – the conflicts in their lives – and guide them through to win–win solutions.
+As a therapist, counselor, or coach, your main job is to help clients identify the situations that are troubling them and guide them through to win-win solutions.

-In this article, we’ll share some powerful conflict resolution worksheets that can teach parties the pathways to win–win outcomes, converting conflict into shared problem solving.
-Participants feel like they are sitting on the same side of the table, working together against the problem, instead of against each other.
+In this article, we share powerful conflict resolution worksheets that can teach parties the pathways to win-win outcomes, converting conflict into shared problem-solving.
+We will jump right into it by sharing two free conflict resolution worksheets.

 2 Useful Conflict Resolution Worksheets

-Differences can quickly spark arguments when parties believe that the outcome will result in either winning or losing.
-That is why the word “conflict” usually suggests fighting.
-These worksheets, by contrast, teach pathways to win–win outcomes.
+Differences can quickly spark arguments when people believe that the outcome will result in either winning or losing.
+These worksheets, by contrast, teach different approaches to ensure mutually beneficial outcomes.

 Win-Win Waltz Worksheet